Level3AI-hub/Safuverse/SafuAcademy/README.md

 3. **Domain Verification Issues**
    - Confirm user owns a .safu domain on BNB Chain
-   - Check safudomains reverse registrar integration
+   - Check SafuDomains reverse registrar integration
    - Verify the primary name is set for the wallet address
    - Use the `getPrimaryName` hook to debug domain lookup